Geneva: Education

+Geneva is home to a large university, the University of Geneva, and several smaller, for the most part highly specialized universities, including the Geneva Graduate Institute, the Geneva University of Art and Design, the Geneva University of Music, the Haute école du Paysage, d'Ingénierie et d'Architecture, the Haute école de gestion de Genève, the Haute école de santé de Genève, the Haute école de travail social de Genève, the International University in Geneva and Webster University's Geneva campus.

-Geneva is home to the University of Geneva where approximately 16,500 students are regularly enrolled.
-In 1559 John Calvin founded the Geneva Academy, a theological and humanist seminary.
-In the 19th century the academy lost its ecclesiastic links and in 1873, with the addition of a medical faculty, it became the University of Geneva.
+The University of Geneva's student enrolls 16,500 students.
+It was founded in 1559 by John Calvin as the Geneva Academy, a theological and humanist seminary.
+In the 19th century the academy lost its ecclesiastic links, and in 1873, with the addition of a medical faculty, it acquired its current name.
 In 2011 it was ranked European university.

-The Geneva Graduate Institute was among the first academic institutions in the world to teach international relations.
-It is one of Europe's most prestigious institutions, offering MA and PhD programmes in anthropology and sociology, law, political science, history, economics, international affairs, and development studies.
+The Geneva Graduate Institute, with a student body of nearly 1,100 students studying the main social science disciplines and international law, is the largest of the city's smaller universities.
+It is among Europe's oldest institutions dedicated to the study of international relations.
+Its departments of international relations and international law are highly regarded globally.

-Geneva is also home to more than a dozen private, for-profit universities whose activities have come under scrutiny for offering degrees that are not recognized in Switzerland and engaging in "unscrupulous practices".
-These schools include the Geneva School of Diplomacy and International Relations, the International University in Geneva, the Geneva Business School and IFM Business School.
+Geneva is also home to more than a dozen for-profit private universities whose activities have come under scrutiny for offering degrees that are not recognized by standard higher education accreditation regulators, and have been accused in the media of engaging in "unscrupulous practices".
+These schools include the Geneva School of Diplomacy and International Relations, the Geneva Business School and IFM Business School.

-The oldest international school in the world is the International School of Geneva, founded in 1924 along with the League of Nations.
+At the secondary school level, Geneva is home to the world's oldest international school: the International School of Geneva, founded in 1924 along with the League of Nations.

 Founded in 1954, CERN was one of Europe's first joint ventures and has developed as the world's largest particle physics laboratory.
 Physicists from around the world travel to CERN to research matter and explore the fundamental forces and materials that form the universe.
 It hosts the Large Hadron Collider.

-Geneva is home to five major libraries, the Bibliothèques municipales Genève, the Haute école de travail social, the Institut d'études sociales, the Haute école de santé, the École d'ingénieurs de Genève and the Haute école d'art et de design.
+Geneva is home to six major libraries, the Bibliothèques municipales Genève, the Haute école de travail social, the Institut d'études sociales, the Haute école de santé, the École d'ingénieurs de Genève, the Haute école d'art et de design and Kathryn and Shelby Cullom Davis Library at the Geneva Graduate Institute.
 There were (As of 2008) 877,680 books or other media in the libraries, and in the same year 1,798,980 items were loaned.